Doc Hazelton: Playing career

 Following his recovery, Hazelton resumed playing baseball and studying at Tufts, and he graduated in June, 1901.
 He then signed a contract to play for the St. Louis Cardinals of Major League Baseball's National League.
-Intent on a career as a physician, Hazelton intended to use the money he made playing baseball to finance attendance at medical school; when word of his plan spread, sports writers and teammates nicknamed him "Doc".
+Intent on a career as a physician, Hazelton planned to use the money he made playing baseball to finance attendance at medical school; when word of his plan spread, sports writers and teammates nicknamed him "Doc".

 Hazelton made his Cardinals debut on opening day, April 17, 1902.
 The Cardinals lost to the Pittsburgh Pirates 1-0, and Hazelton achieved his first hit, a single off Deacon Phillippe.
 The following day, the Pirates beat the Cardinals 10-4; Hazelton collected the second hit of his career, another single, and every Cardinal fielder but Hazelton made at least one error.
 In the third game of the series, Pittsburgh won 10-2; Hazelton went hitless and committed two errors.
 His hitting slump continued, and the Cardinals released Hazelton after the seventh game of the season.
 He never returned to the major leagues, and in his one season career, Hazelton posted a .130 batting average (3-for-23).
 He did not get any extra-base hits, score a run, or drive in any runs.

 Following his release from the Cardinals, Hazelton played briefly for the Eastern League team in Rochester, New York, then broke his contract and joined an independent semi-professional team in Milford, Massachusetts.
 He ended his full time playing career at the completion of the 1902 baseball season.
 Because he broke his Rochester contract, Hazelton was banned from major league baseball and the organized minor leagues.